qiaoxibj/tool.accelerate.core/README.md

 For the complete feature documentation, see the <a href="http://www.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_feat.html%23rwlp_feat__servlet-3.1">servlet-3.1</a> feature description in IBM Knowledge Center.

 ## Spring Boot with Spring MVC
-This project demonstrate a "hello world" web site with Spring technology and run on IBM WebSphere Liberty Server Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>
+This project demonstrates a "hello world" web application with Spring technology, running on an IBM WebSphere Liberty Server.
+Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>

-Inside the application project containing two classes:
+Inside the application project there are two classes:
 * application.springboot.Application</code>: The entry point for the SpringBoot application.
 * application.springboot.web.LibertyHelloController</code>: A Spring MVC endpoint which you can access at /springbootweb.